 2020 Jurist of the Year and Judiciary Employees Honored

-First Circuit Chief Judge R. Mark Browning, selected as the 2020 Jurist of the Year by Hawaii Supreme Court Chief Justice Mark E. Recktenwald.
-Photo courtesy of Grass Shack Productions.

-HONOLULU – First Circuit Chief Judge R. Mark Browning was presented with the 2020 Jurist of the Year Award today by Chief Justice Mark E. Recktenwald, at the Hawaii State Judiciary’s Statewide Incentive Awards Ceremony on October 21.
+HONOLULU – First Circuit Chief Judge R. Mark Browning was presented with the 2020 Jurist of the Year Award today by Chief Justice Mark E. Recktenwald, at the Hawaii State Judiciary’s Statewide Incentive Awards Ceremony.

 “Judge Browning has displayed exceptional judicial competence in many different ways” said Chief Justice Recktenwald.
 “As a probate judge, he utilizes both his vast knowledge of the law and his understanding of the underlying emotional and family dynamics, effectively resolving complex disputes.